corona-warn-app/cwa-server/README.md

 ### Run

 Navigate to the service you want to start and run the spring-boot:run target.
 The HSQLDB is used by default.
 Once the Spring Boot application has started, the endpoint is available on your local port 8080.

-If you want to start the submission service run, for example, you start it as follows:
+If you want to start the submission service, for example, you start it as follows:

 ```bash
   cd services/submission/
   mvn spring-boot:run
 ```

-If you want to use a Postgres database instead, use the Postgres profile when starting the application:
+If you want to use a Postgres database instead of the default in-memory HSQLDB, use the Postgres profile when starting the application:

 ```bash
   cd services/submission/